dingo-gw/dingo-T1/README.md

 <img src="00_figures/corner_plot_comparison_GW190701_203306_H_vs_HL_vs_HLV.png">

-The tutorial can be run locally from the command line or the jupyter notebook `02_inference_with_pretrained_models/tutorial_inference_with_DINGO-T1.ipynb` which includes more detailed comments and plotting code.
+The tutorial can be run locally from the command line or in the jupyter notebook `02_inference_with_pretrained_models/tutorial_inference_with_DINGO-T1.ipynb` which includes more detailed comments and plotting code.
 It is also possible to directly open and run the notebook in Google Colab by clicking on this badge: